This hike to Hex was an accidental plan B to a day gone horribly wrong but ended up being a surprisingly beautiful outing!

 The climb up the trail has some amazing views over to Cle Elum Lake.
 We were pleasantly surprised!
 It’s obvious from the trail ruts that motos frequent the area but we didn’t see anyone today aside from a hunter and his kids who we chatted with for a bit.

 Most of the trail climbs steadily and not surprisingly for the area, there is a “junction” just below the ridgeline to Hex that isn’t really marked.
 One way goes down and the other goes up.
-As long as you take the obvious moto ruts and trail upwards you’re on the right track.
+Staying on the obvious moto ruts and trail is generally the way.

-When you finally do push out of the trees the views are spectacular!
-And right in front of you is a long, dry, exposed ridgeline straight to the top of Hex.
-This last little push is a doozy and on pretty loose scree, so be prepared for some slip sliding on the way back down.
+Once the trail crests the trees, the views are spectacular and the exposed ridgeline climb to Hex is front and center.
+The last push to Hex is on pretty loose scree, which has always been my kryptonite, so my friend laughed as I provided some live entertainment.
 Once at the top we dropped our packs and sat down for a few minutes until we realized we hadn’t quite made it to Hex.
 We were on the false summit.
 Oops.

-At least from this point you’ve done the hard work and the actual summit is an easy jaunt with just a small climb.
+At least from this point the hard work is done and the real summit is an easy jaunt, so we grabbed our packs and got ‘er done.
 The clouds and fog in the valley created breathtaking views.
 None of us could have guessed this little hike would have such a great payoff!
-We sat on the summit a while, watching the fog race up the ridge, relaxing in the sun, and me vowing revenge on Sasse.
+We sat on the summit a while, watching the fog race up the ridge, relaxing in the sun, and vowed revenge on Sasse.

 If you’re looking for a relatively quick and easy hike in the area with some fabulous rewards, Hex is a must do!